 8. Break off about half of the dough and roll it out to the size of the cake tin and about 1cm in thickness.
 Put it in the baking tray.

 9. Break the remaining dough into three equal parts and roll each one into a snake about 80cm long.
 These can then be braided together and arranged around the inside edge of the cake tin, on top of the previously positioned layer of dough

 10. Leave the prepared cake tin and dough covered in a warm place to rise again, for an hour or so.

 11. Prepare the filling by first squeezing any excess liquid out of the cow’s cheese.
-If it’s not completely dry, you might end up with a soggy filling which won’t stick to the bread casing.
-Then, mix the cow’s cheese together with the egg yolks, melted butter, cream, icing sugar, vanilla sugar, lemon zest and a pinch of salt.
+If it’s not completely dry, you might end up with a soggy filling that won’t stick to the bread casing.
+Then, mix the cow’s cheese together with the egg yolks, melted butter, cream, icing sugar, vanilla sugar, lemon zest, and a pinch of salt.